 24. Even though Defendants operate under multiple fictitious names, there are numerous similarities among the Defendants' Internet Stores.
 For example, some of the Defendants' websites have identical layouts, even though different aliases were used to register the respective online marketplace accounts.
 In addition, the counterfeit products for sale in the Defendants' Internet Stores bear similarities and indicia of being related to one another, suggesting that the counterfeit products were manufactured by a common source and that Defendants are interrelated.
+The

-The Defendants' Internet Stores also include other notable common features, including use of the same online marketplace accounts registration patterns, unique shopping cart platforms, similar payment and check-out methods, meta data, illegitimate SEO tactics, HTML user-defined variables, domain redirection, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.
+Defendants' Internet Stores also include other notable common features, including use of the same online marketplace accounts registration patterns, unique shopping cart platforms, similar payment and check-out methods, meta data, illegitimate SEO tactics, HTML user-defined variables, domain redirection, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.

 25. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
 For example, when counterfeiters like Defendants receive notice of a lawsuit they will often register new online marketplace accounts under new aliases and move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
 Rogue servers are notorious for ignoring take down demands sent by brand owners.
 Counterfeiters will also ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
-A 2012 U.S. Customs and Border Protection report on seizure statistics indicated that the Internet has fueled "explosive growth" in the number of small packages of counterfeit goods shipped through the mail and express carriers.
+The 2021 study indicated that the Internet has fueled explosive growth in the number of small packages of counterfeit goods shipped through the mail and express carriers.
+This growth closely correlates to the growth of the ecommerce industry which now make up 15.4% of all retail transactions as reported by the Census Bureau of the U.S. Department of Commerce.

-26. Further, counterfeiters such as Defendants typically operate multiple credit card merchant and eBay, Amazon, Printerval and Temu accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
-Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from eBay, Amazon, Printerval and Temu accounts to off-shore bank accounts outside the jurisdiction of this Court.
-Indeed, analysis of eBay, Amazon, Printerval and Temu transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based eBay, Amazon, Printerval and Temu accounts to China-based bank accounts outside the jurisdiction of this Court.
+26. Further, counterfeiters such as Defendants typically operate multiple credit card merchant and Etsy, Aliexpress, Alibaba, Walmart and Shopify accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
+Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from Etsy, Aliexpress, Alibaba, Walmart and Shopify accounts to off-shore bank accounts outside the jurisdiction of this Court.
+Indeed, analysis of Etsy, Aliexpress, Alibaba, Walmart and Shopify transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based Etsy, Aliexpress, Alibaba, Walmart and Shopify accounts to China-based bank accounts outside the jurisdiction of this Court.